LauraElCam/FoodBiotech_Laboratory_Course_Sourdough/README.md

 https://colab.research.google.com/drive/15rx9rS-yCsHH0LVrhyLeajAhJr7RvvXs

+During execution of the notebook, you will be prompted to upload the required datasets when needed.

-Upload the required datasets from the `Data/` directory into the session before execution.
+The analysis depends on the following files from the `Data/` directory:

+* `260227_featureTable_Sourdough.csv`
+* `260227_metaData_Sourdough.csv`

+Upload these files at the corresponding steps in the notebook when file input is requested.

 ---